Swim

 Places to Swim

 One of the biggest challenges children face in youth triathlon is getting over their natural fear of the open water.
-Merely getting in the water can be a scary proposition when you can’t see what is at the bottom or what creatures share the water.
+Merely getting in the water can be a scary proposition when you can’t see what’s at the bottom or what creatures share the water.
 Fortunately, Florida is filled with free and reasonably-priced places where kids can learn to swim confidently in open water while you and your family make a day of it.
 With that in mind, we have compiled some low-cost or free open-water swimming options geared at children 12 and under.
 Unless otherwise noted, state parks are open 8 am to sunset and public swim areas are open sunrise to sunset.

 No traditional saltwater beaches appear on the list below.
 This is for several reasons: (1) It’s not sharks and alligators that pose the greatest danger to your child’s safety, but rather riptides and bacteria levels; (2) waves and natural water currents make it much more difficult for children (or anyone) to perform basic maneuvers such as out-and-backs; and (3) if we listed every amazing Florida beach, there would simply be too many to list.
 If you would like to practice at a saltwater site, we recommend you learn both the currents and tides beforehand.